 Natra Bintan is part of the integrated development of Treasure Bay.
 The complex includes Chill Cove with its Crystal lagoon, a calm man-made lagoon painted in bright white which reflects the sky’s baby blue in its treated sea waters, an area with tropical mangroves and dirt tracks for ATV tours.

 The 6-hectare park is quite large, taking about half an hour to talk around on the wooden decks and paths on the lagoon’s shores.
 While the bay opened its doors in 2015 and is said to be the largest man-made lagoon in Southeast Asia, Treasure Bay is not finished yet and is part of a 20-year plan.
+So don’t expect a rugged destination with the best beaches in Indonesia.

 Upon completion, it will include several other hotels, such as legendary wellness-focused Thai brand Chiva Som, a leader in Wellness retreats in Asia, and Mercure Bintan Resort.
 As well as a ship hotel that can already be seen docked by the ferry terminal and was the oldest passenger cruise ship at high seas when it ceased to operate.